The Muppet Christmas Carol

 The Muppet Christmas Carol is a 1992 American Christmas musical film produced and directed by Brian Henson (in his feature directorial debut).
 It is the fourth theatrical film featuring the Muppets.
 Adapted from the 1843 novella A Christmas Carol by Charles Dickens with a screenplay written by Jerry Juhl, the film takes artistic license to suit the aesthetic of the Muppets, but follows Dickens' original story closely.
 It is the first Muppet film where a human is the main protagonist.

 The film stars Michael Caine as Ebenezer Scrooge alongside Muppet performers Dave Goelz, Steve Whitmire, Jerry Nelson, and Frank Oz.
 It is the first Muppet film to be produced following the deaths of creator Jim Henson and performer Richard Hunt; the film is dedicated to both.

 The film was released in the United States on December 11, 1992, by Buena Vista Pictures Distribution under its Walt Disney Pictures label.
 It was a modest box office success and received generally favorable reviews.
 It is the first Muppets film to be produced by Disney, whose parent company would later acquire the rights to the Muppets characters and assets in 2004.
-The film's reputation has grown in the years since its release, and it is often listed as one of the best Christmas films of all-time.
+The film's reputation has grown in the years since its release, and it is often listed as one of the best Christmas films of all time.

 Plot

-Charles Dickens (Gonzo) and his friend Rizzo narrate the story of Ebenezer Scrooge, a greedy, rude, penny-pinching and lonely moneylender of nineteenth century London, who does not share the merriment of Christmas.
+Charles Dickens (Gonzo) and his friend Rizzo serve as narrators of the story of Ebenezer Scrooge, a greedy, penny-pinching and lonely moneylender of 19th-century London, who does not share the merriment of Christmas.
 On Christmas Eve, he rejects his nephew Fred's invitation to Christmas dinner, dismisses two gentlemen (Bunsen Honeydew and Beaker) collecting money for charity, and hurls a wreath at a carol-singing Bean Bunny.
-His kind, humble employee Bob Cratchit (Kermit the Frog) and the other bookkeepers request to not work on Christmas Day, since there will be no business for Scrooge on the day, to which he reluctantly agrees.
+His kind, humble employee Bob Cratchit (Kermit the Frog) and the other bookkeepers request not to work on Christmas Day, since there will be no business for Scrooge on the day, to which he reluctantly agrees.

 That night, Scrooge encounters the shackled ghosts of his late business partners, Jacob and Robert Marley (Statler and Waldorf), in his bed chambers.
-They warn him to repent of his wicked ways, or be condemned to wearing chains and to suffer in the afterlife as they do.
-They also say three spirits will visit him during the night.
+They warn him to repent of his wicked ways, or be condemned to wear chains and suffer in the afterlife as they do.
+They tell Scrooge that three spirits will visit him during the night to help him change his ways.

 At one o'clock, Scrooge is visited by the childlike Ghost of Christmas Past, who shows him visions of his childhood and early adult life.
 Along with Dickens and Rizzo, they visit his lonely school days and then his time as an employee at Fozziwig's (Fozzie Bear) rubber chicken factory.
-There, at Fozziwig's Christmas party, Scrooge meets a young woman named Belle, with whom he falls in love but loses as he chooses money over her.
+There, at Fozziwig's Christmas party, Scrooge meets a young woman named Belle, with whom he falls in love but she leaves him as he chooses money over her.
 A despondent Scrooge tells the Ghost to leave him and is returned to his home.